Burn Treatment in Grand Rapids & Wyoming, MI

-Burns can be minor inconveniences, say a burn on your finger from touching a hot grill, or they can be life-threatening emergencies.
+Burns can be minor inconveniences, like a burn on your finger from touching a hot grill, or they can be life-threatening emergencies.
 Once the initial damage has been addressed, more severe burns will likely need plastic surgery to repair damaged areas of the skin.

 There are times when a person has suffered a burn that is a medical emergency:

-• Burns that cover the hands, feet, face, groin, buttocks, a major joint or a large area of the body
+• Burns that cover the hands, feet, face, groin, buttocks, a major joint, or a large area of the body

 • Deep burns, meaning a burn that affects all three layers of the skin